samvloeberghs/kwerri-oss-bu/projects/scully-disable-angular/README.md

 ```

 Now build your app with the `--stats-json` flag enabled as the plugin needs to know which assets
 have been build for your app.
-Than just run the Scully command.
+Then just run the Scully command.

 ```shell script
 npm run build --prod --stats-json